deep-science-ai/ocr-handwriting-retrieval/README.md

 Late interaction reranking promotes candidates with stronger token-level evidence for the query.

-## Use LanceDB Enteprise for Production
+## Use LanceDB Enterprise for Production

 Note that LanceDB OSS is fine for this local, reproducible proof-of-concept.